From serving customers to serving her country

 Styron's family and Congressman David Rouzer (R-7th District) also attended.

-Specialist Styron will help with detaining operations in Guantanamo Bay for nine months, according to the North Carolina National Guard.
+Specialist Styron will help with detaining operations in Cuba for nine months, according to the North Carolina National Guard.
 Her deployment starts next month with training.

 "It's a new adventure in my life," she said.
 "That's how I look at it."